Financial Risk Management

 Staff are often overlooked when considering mitigating risks to your practice.
 However, employees are one of the most pertinent aspects of operation.
 The staff are often the face of the business, as they primarily interact with your patients.
 As with any other business, customer experience is vital to ensure that patients return.
 For this reason, it’s imperative to view your staff through the lens of financial risk management.

-Here, we recommend assessing the following basic considerations:
+We recommend assessing the following basic considerations:

-1) Are your staff happy- In most instances, there are simple indicators that demonstrate that staff are not happy, such as:
+1. Are your staff happy – In most instances, there are simple indicators that demonstrate that staff are not happy, such as:

 • high staff turnaround;